akanksha-devp/Fake-News-Detector/README.md

 # Fake-News-Detector
-detecting fake news articles using Natural Language Processing
+Classifying news articles as fake or authentic using Natural Language Processing and Passive Aggressive Classifier.
+The Jupyter notebook has markdowns explaining each line of code.